lucatirel/pix2pix-wgangp/README.md

 Ensure the folder structure is exactly as shown above to avoid execution issues.

 ## Usage

+### Training
 After following the installation steps, adjust parameters defined in `config/config.json` and start training process with the following command:

 `python src/gan_train_pix2pix.py`

+### Inference
+The script used to perform inference is `src/gan_inference.py`.
+We provided our best performing pre-trained model in the same url of the dataset mentioned above, named `best_model.pth.tar`.
+To run inference train a new model or download the pretrained one.
+Then adjust inference settings in `config/config.json`, and launch inference on the testing set with:

+`python src/gan_inference.py`